ha816/study/information-technology/database/MySQL/MySQL-MajorProccess.md

 SELECT col1, col2 FROM tb_test GROUP BY col1, col2;
 SELECT DISTINCT col1, col2 FROM tb_test;
 SELECT col1, MIN(col2) FROM tb_test GROUP BY col1;
+SELECT col1, col2 FROM tb_test WHERE co1 < const GROUP BY col1, col2;
+SELECT MAX(col3), MIN(col3), col1, col2 FROM tb_test WHERE co2 > const GROUP BY col1, col2;
+SELECT col2 FROM tb_test WHERE col1 < const GROUP BY col1, col;

 ```